ucsf-wynton/wynton-website-hpc/docs/hpc/scheduler/queues.md

 ## Usage

-Except for [the gpu.q and 4gpu.q queues]({{ site.baseurl }}/hpc/scheduler/gpu.html), there is often _no need_ to explicitly specify what queue your job should be submitted to.
+Except for [the gpu.q and 4gpu.q queues](/hpc/scheduler/gpu.html), there is often _no need_ to explicitly specify what queue your job should be submitted to.
 Instead, it is sufficient to [specify the resources] that your jobs need, e.g. the maximum processing time (e.g. `-l h_rt=00:10:00` for ten minutes), the maximum memory usage (e.g. `-l mem_free=1G` for 1 GiB of RAM), and the number of cores (e.g. `-pe smp 2` for two cores).
 When the scheduler knows about your job's resource need, it will allocate your job to a compute node that better fits your needs and your job is likely to finish sooner.

 Only in rare cases there should be a need to specify through what queue your job should run.
 To do this, you can use the `-q <name>` option of `qsub`, e.g. `qsub -q long.q my_script`.

-[specify the resources]: {{ site.baseurl }}/hpc/scheduler/submit-jobs.html
+[specify the resources]: /hpc/scheduler/submit-jobs.html

 <!--
 NOTES: